 For group’s of more than four, it often works out cheaper to rent your own boat and sidestep the tin can feel of a shared chalupa to Playa Blanca.
 Whatever your preference, this guide will help you find your ultimate strip of sand.

-From beach bums on a tight schedule to island darlings that want to stray as far as the eye can see, we’ve got the perfect beach plan to suit your desires.
+From beach bums on a tight schedule, environmentalists that want to clean up the world's oceans and island darlings that want to stray as far as the eye can see, we’ve got the perfect beach plan to suit your beachy desires.

 Let’s start with the fairest of them all, the Rosario Islands.
 Dotted around like mother pearls along the Caribbean, Colombia’s most popular national park, the Rosario Islands archipelago, some 45 minutes away from the city is brimming with great beach options.